-Regardless of how long you have been playing in the online space, you will hear from everyone, everywhere, how important it is to have a niche.
+Regardless of how long you have been playing in the online space, you will hear from everyone, everywhere, how important it is to have a niche, to niche down.
 A focus on whom you serve and the problems you solve.

 Your business succeeds when your message resonates.